nishantnnb/spectrolipi/README.md

 		Export sound clips for machine learning based on the annotations.
 Clips are auto-segrigated in respective species folders.
 		Integration with Xeno-canto to upload the annotations: Manually (json file) or directly with API.
 		No data privacy concerns: All processing happens locally in your browser.
 No other installation is required.

-<p><a href="https://raw.githubusercontent.com/nishantnnb/spectrolipi/main/Guide%20and%20FAQ/Spectrolipi%20-%20Guide.docx" target="_blank">Guide</a>
+<p>Please refer 'Spectrolipi - Guide.docx' and 'Spectrolipi - FAQ.docx' to read details about this tool: <a href="https://raw.githubusercontent.com/nishantnnb/spectrolipi/main/Guide%20and%20FAQ/Spectrolipi%20-%20Guide.docx" target="_blank">Guide</a>
 			&nbsp and &nbsp
 			<a href="https://github.com/nishantnnb/spectrolipi/raw/main/Guide%20and%20FAQ/Spectrolipi%20-%20FAQ.docx" target="_blank">FAQ</a></p>

-Please refer 'Spectrolipi - Guide.docx' and 'Spectrolipi - FAQ.docx' to read details about this tool.